noahcoleman42/noahcoleman42.github.io/_projects/word-list-sorter.md

 Try it out
 -----
-If you would like to use this, clone my repository and make sure to change the file path on lines 20 and 32 of Program.cs to a location on your machine.
+If you would like to use this (and are using a Windows machine), follow these steps:

+1. Clone my repository and change the file path on lines 20 and 32 of Program.cs to a location on your machine.
+They should look like this:

-<code>aListOfWords = aFileGateway.GetWordList(@"C:\Users\<your_username>\Desktop\WordsForTypingPractice.txt");</code>
+<code>aListOfWords = aFileGateway.GetWordList(@"C:\Users\&ltyour_username&gt\Desktop\WordsForTypingPractice.txt");</code>
-<code>aFileGateway.SaveWordList(@"C:\Users\<your_username>\Desktop\WordsForTypingPractice.txt", aListOfWords);</code>
+<code>aFileGateway.SaveWordList(@"C:\Users\&ltyour_username&gt\Desktop\WordsForTypingPractice.txt", aListOfWords);</code>

-After making a file in this case named WordsForTypingPractice.txt and adding your words separated by a '|' character, run WordListSorter.exe from /bin/Debug/.
+2. Make a new file on your Desktop named WordsForTypingPractice.txt and add the words you wish to practice separated by a "|" character.

+3. Run WordListSorter.exe from /bin/Debug/.

 That's it!
 After copying the text and pasting it into the <a href="https://10fastfingers.com/">10 fast fingers</a> custom typing test form, you are ready to learn to type faster!